Guillermo Peschard: Biography

-Peschard was born in the city of Durango, Mexico on August 19, 1902.
+Peschard was born in the city of Durango, Mexico, on August 19, 1902.
 He was one of several siblings, including his brothers Armando Peschard Delgado and Eugenio Peschard.
 He completed his undergraduate training at the Juárez Institute, after which he moved to Mexico City, where he taught at the Escuela Nacional Preparatoria.
 Immediately after, Peschard began his course of study in dentistry at the National Autonomous University of Mexico.
 He graduated with his DDS in May 1926.

 Peschard moved back to Durango after completing his studies, where he held the director position of the Durango Hospital and the Subdirector of the "Children of the Army" School during the Governorship of Blas Corral Martinez (1944–1947).
 Peschard simultaneously served in private practice for over fifty years.
 In his dentistry practice, he was regionally famous for protesting gold fillings and introducing porcelain substitutes in 1965.
 He gained a reputation as a respectful and empathetic doctor and reportedly would call into people's homes to check on their pain levels.

 In his personal life, Peschard was an artist.
 He would sketch in charcoal, pencil, and pen, as well as paint in oils and watercolors.
 He also sculpted in gold, silver, and bronze, and carved in wood and plaster.
 Peschard married Carmen Peschard, with whom he had four daughters: Carmen, María Eugenia, Teresa, and Graciela.
+In his second marriage to Carmen Vazquez Barrera, he had three sons: Guillermo, Gabriel, and Jorge.

-He died on April 21, 1978 of a heart attack.
+He died on April 21, 1978, in Durango, Mexico of a heart attack.